Yoav666s/dnd-wiki/collections/_classes/rogue/master-of-mischief.md

 Starting at 9th level, your mischievous incantations become second nature to you, and you can spend a trickery point to cast them effortlessly as a free interaction, if to a lesser effect.

 ## Deceitful Step
-If you're specialized in the [Deceitful Maneuver](/spells/deceitful-maneuver/) cantrip, you learn the Deceitful Step.
+If you're specialized in the [Deceitful Maneuver](/spells/deceitful-maneuver/) cantrip, you learn the **Deceitful Step**.
 As your interaction, you can spend a trickery point to cast Deceitful Maneuver.
 It doesn't require your concentration, but it dispels either at the start of your next turn or after you move 5 feet in any direction.

 ## Folly Spectacle
-If you're specialized in the [False Display](/spells/false-display/) cantrip, you learn the Folly Spectacle.
+If you're specialized in the [False Display](/spells/false-display/) cantrip, you learn the **Folly Spectacle**.
 As your free interaction, you can spend a trickery point to cast False Display at an enemy within 5 feet of you.

 ## Flick
-If you're specialized in the [Fling](/spells/fling/) cantrip, you learn Flick.
+If you're specialized in the [Fling](/spells/fling/) cantrip, you learn **Flick**.
 As your free interaction, you can spend a trickery point to Fling one object within 5 feet of you up to 30 feet in a chosen direction.
 Its damage is reduced to 1d4, but it may still deal an additional 1d4 depending on its properties.

-## Micro Phantasm
+## Milder Phantasm
-If you're specialized in the [Minor Phantasm](/spells/minor-phantasm) cantrip, you learn the Micro Phantasm.
+If you're specialized in the [Minor Phantasm](/spells/minor-phantasm) cantrip, you learn the **Milder Phantasm**.
 As your free interaction, you can spend a trickery point to cast Minor Phantasm on an enemy within 5 feet of you.
-It doesn't require your concentration, but it dispels at the start of your next turn and isn't convincing enough to deal damage.
+It doesn't require your concentration, but it dispels at the start of your next turn and can't deal damage.

-## Subtle Ruse
+## Subtle Cues
-If you're specialized in the [Subterfuge](/spells/subterfuge/) cantrip, you learn the Subtle Ruse.
+If you're specialized in the [Subterfuge](/spells/subterfuge/) cantrip, you learn **Subtle Cues**.
 As your interaction, you can spend a trickery point to cast Subterfuge at half range.

+# Artful Instincts
+Starting at 13th level, trickery and mischief slowly become an extension of your body.
+You learn to utilize your mischievous incantations in a repertoire of unique reactions.

+## Deceitful Dodge
+If you're specialized in the [Deceitful Maneuver](/spells/deceitful-maneuver/) cantrip, you learn the **Deceitful Dodge**.
+When you're being attacked, you may spend a trickery point and use your reaction to cast Deceitful Maneuver in an attempt to dodge, stepping away and giving your enemy disadvantage on the attack roll.

+You can only do so if your enemy relies on sight, there is an unoccupied area within 5 feet for you to step into, and you have enough remaining movement to do so.

+## Daunting Display
+If you're specialized in the [False Display](/spells/false-display/) cantrip, you learn the **Daunting Display**.
+When a creature attempts to move within 30 feet of you, you may spend a trickery point and use your reaction to cast False Display in an attempt to startle it.

+The creature must make an Intelligence saving throw in order to tell that it's only an illusion.
+On failure, it stops in its tracks and its speed is reduced to 0 until the end of the round.
+Otherwise, it only loses half of its remaining movement rounded down.

+## Divert
+If you're specialized in the [Fling](/spells/fling/) cantrip, you learn **Divert**.
+When you notice a ranged weapon attack, you may spend a trickery point and use your reaction to try and divert its projectile when it reaches a distance of 30 feet or less from you.

+Subtract your 1d10 + your DEX modifier from the attack roll.
+If the projectile would then miss the target, you may divert it in a direction you choose within a 30-foot cone of the original direction.
+If you direct the projectile to hit a different target, it can evade it by succeeding a Dexterity saving throw against the modified attack roll.
+On a hit, the original attacker rolls for damage.

+## Momentary Phantasm
+If you're specialized in the [Minor Phantasm](/spells/minor-phantasm) cantrip, you learn the **Momentary Phantasm**.
+When a creature makes a melee attack within 30 feet of you, you may spend a trickery point and use your reaction to cast Minor Phantasm in an attempt to interrupt it.
+The phantasm has to be one that directly affects the attack, such as turning the attacker's weapon to molten lava, creating a splash of acid in its face, etc.

+## Sudden Ruse
+If you're specialized in the [Subterfuge](/spells/subterfuge/) cantrip, you learn the **Sudden Ruse**.
+When an ally makes an attack on an enemy that is within 30 feet of you, you may spend a trickery point and use your reaction to cast Subterfuge in an attempt to distract only that enemy.